buke/quickjs-go/README.md

 3. Use `ctx.Loop()` wait for promise/job result after you using promise/job
 4. You may access the stacktrace of an error returned by `Eval()` or `EvalFile()` by casting it to a `*quickjs.Error`.
 5. Make new copies of arguments should you want to return them in functions you created.
-6. When creating modules, ensure proper resource cleanup by deferring `Free()` on exported function values.
-7. Use `EvalAwait(true)` when evaluating JavaScript code that contains `import()` statements to handle async module loading.

 ## Usage